 The Society for Vascular Nursing (SVN) aims to highlight our members who are making a positive impact in their careers as vascular nurses.
 SVN members work hard every day advancing the care of individuals living with vascular disease and supporting the mission of the Society.
 Interested in being part of the member spotlight or nominating a peer?
 Email Moe at email@example.com or complete our survey for inclusion!

-SVN Member since March 2016
+SVN Member since August 2016

 1. What is your personal background in vascular nursing (how long have you worked in the vascular field, did you practice something before, etc.)?

 My name is Jessica Phair.
 I’ve been a nurse since 2008 and an FNP since 2012.
 I started working in vascular surgery as an NP at NY Presbyterian Queens in 2016.

 Prior to working in vascular, I worked in GI for one year which was a perfect transition after five years in GI as a nurse.
 I then worked in the Bronx for three years with patients with developmental disabilities incorporating primary care, mental health and seizure management.
 That job was based on a grant, and when it unfortunately had to end, I was lucky enough to start working in vascular at NYPQ.

 2. What is your favorite aspect of vascular nursing?